The emotional and physical impact of a crime may be felt for years to come. Contact the Law Office of Elliott Kanter today in San Diego, CA.

 It’s important to note the outcome of one case does not affect the outcome of another.
 For example, if the defendant was found not guilty in criminal court, this does not mean he will not be held liable in civil court, and vice versa.
 The two outcomes are completely independent of one another.

 If you are a victim of a crime, what are the benefits of filing a civil suit against the person who committed the crime?
 There are many reasons why you and your loved ones may file a civil suit.

-If you are considering whether or not you should file a civil suit, contact the Law Offices of Elliott N. Kanter as soon as possible to discuss your legal options.
+If you are considering whether or not you should file a civil suit, contact The Law Office of Elliott Kanter as soon as possible to discuss your legal options.
 Or, simply visit our website and fill out our online form to schedule a free consultation today.

 While no amount of money can turn back time, we can make sure you receive compensation for your injuries and expenses.
 These losses may include:

-If you have been injured or otherwise affected by a crime, seek representation from the aggressive team of San Diego criminal lawyers at the Law Offices of Elliott N. Kanter.
+If you have been injured or otherwise affected by a crime, seek representation from the aggressive team of San Diego criminal lawyers at The Law Office of Elliott Kanter.

-When you call the Law Offices of Elliott N. Kanter, you’ll be treated with respect, compassion, and dignity.
+When you call The Law Office of Elliott Kanter, you’ll be treated with respect, compassion, and dignity.
 We’re not a corporate firm; it’s simply our mission to help people like you in San Diego County.
-We have over 30 years of professional experience bringing justice to those who have been hurt in crimes involving felony theft, drug crimes, sex crimes, white collar crimes, and other offenses.
+We have over 40 years of professional experience bringing justice to those who have been hurt in crimes involving felony theft, drug crimes, sex crimes, white-collar crimes, and other offenses.
 Give us a call today for a no-cost, no-obligation consultation.
 Tell us your story, and we’ll get started right away.